Laboratory Training 3

 The loop with the postcondition is built according to the scheme:

-do statement while (condition);
+do statementwhile (condition);

 is repeated; otherwise, the loop ends.
-The do...while
+The do...while loop executes the body of the loop before

 its condition is tested and ensures that the body always executes at least one time.
 A disadvantage of a postconditional